- Posted August 15, 2013 by

 When I was growing up through middle school and high school I could never make Hispanic friends.
 They would tell me I was a fake Mexican because I didn't speak Spanish and to get the hell away from them.
-They bullied me because I wasn't Mexican enough for them.
+They bullied me almost everyday because I wasn't Mexican enough for them.
 I ended up hanging out with the White people and the Black people because they were the most accepting and friendly.

 My life experiences have made me understand that racism is everywhere and is not just by one race.
 Everybody has their run ins with racists and I don't believe it will ever change.
 The most important part is to try not to let them ruin your life and be better than them in every aspect.